pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Once you create this structure, you'll want to run all of the commands in this tutorial within the top-level folder - so be sure to ``cd packaging_tutorial``.

-You should also edit :file:`example_pkg/__init__.py` and put the following code in there:
+Next edit :file:`example_pkg/__init__.py` and insert the following code:

 .. code-block:: python

-    name = "example_pkg"
+    test_string = "hello"

-This is just so that you can verify that it installed correctly later in this tutorial and is not used by PyPI.
+We'll use this later in the tutorial to verify that the package installed correctly.

 .. _Python documentation for packages and modules:
     https://docs.python.org/3/tutorial/modules.html#packages